 - If you are using your fridge’s vegetable drawer for carrots, make sure to put a dry paper underneath it to help remove any moisture.

 Growing your own carrots?
-You might also be interested in reading this article on Carrot Fertilizer Requirements
+You might also be interested in reading this article on carrots nutritional requirements and best carrot fertilizers available in 2022.

 Storing Carrots Inside the Freezer